 The number of Audit & Supervisory Board Members stands at six, three of whom are Outside Audit & Supervisory Board Members.
 Audit & Supervisory Board Members comply with the Audit and Supervisory Board Member Auditing Standards established by the Audit & Supervisory Board, follow the policies and divisions of duties of auditing, and communicate with Directors and employees, etc., of the internal audit division, internal control division, and other divisions in an effort to collect information and create an appropriate environment for the audit.
 At the same time, Audit & Supervisory Board Members attend meetings of the Board of Directors and other important meetings, where they receive reports on the status of the execution of duties from Directors and employees, etc., and ask them for explanations as necessary.
 They also review important approval-granting documents, etc., and investigate the status of operations and assets at the head office and other major offices and branches.
 In addition, Audit & Supervisory Board Members exchange information with the Accounting Auditor, as appropriate, and attend the on-site audits conducted by the Accounting Auditor as necessary.
+Audit & Supervisory Board Member Mr. Hiroyasu Nakata, who has worked as an attorney-at-law and is currently a professor at Waseda Law School, has considerable knowledge regarding legal affairs.
+In addition, Audit & Supervisory Board Member Ms. Hiroko Kaneko, who has been involved in accounting audits for many years as a certified public accountant and is currently a professor at Waseda Graduate School of Accountancy, has considerable knowledge regarding finance and accounting.

-Audit & Supervisory Board Members Mr. Naohito Suzuki, Mr. Shuji Miake, Mr. Naoki Matsumuro, Mr. Shota Yasuda, and Mr. Hiroshi Minagawa have each long engaged in duties on behalf of companies operating financial businesses, and possess abundant knowledge regarding finance and accounting.
-Each of the Company's Audit & Supervisory Board Members also possesses deep insight into, and academic knowledge, etc., relating to the financial business.
-As such, the Company believes that its systems are capable of thoroughly ensuring the effectiveness of accounting audits.
+Audit & Supervisory Board Members Mr. Naohito Suzuki, Mr. Shuji Miake, Mr. Naoki Matsumuro, and Mr. Hiroshi Minagawa have each long engaged in duties on behalf of companies operating financial businesses, and possess abundant knowledge regarding finance and accounting.
+Each of the Company's Audit & Supervisory Board Members also possesses deep insight into the financial business.
+As such, the Company has developed a system to thoroughly ensure the effectiveness of accounting audits.